 Applicants wishing to be considered for financial aid (federal grants, College grants and scholarships, loans and work-study awards) should complete the Free Application for Federal Student Aid (FAFSA; code number 003713).
-The FAFSA will be available on October 1 and should be completed no later than March 1.
-Students may complete the FAFSA via the Internet at www.fafsa.gov.
+The FAFSA will be available on October 1 and should be completed by the corresponding application deadline of the student's chosen application plan.
+Students may complete the FAFSA at www.studentaid.gov.